 • Ritual, for Buddhist ceremonies

-The peculiarity of the hamidashi is in the handle, or rather, in the guard-tsuba of modest size.
+Hamidashi feature in the handle, more precisely, in the guard-tsuba of modest size

-The guard-tsuba has a specific shape - very small, barely protruding beyond the edge.
+The specific form of the guard-tsuba is very small, barely protruding beyond the edge.

 Kusungobu - a shortened version of the tanto for hara-kiri